-Go to our bin repairs and replacements page for information about how to change your bin or get a new bin.
-This includes damaged bins, lost or stolen bins, changing your bin size or ordering a bin for your property.
+Information about how to change your bin or get a new bin ison our Bin delivery, repairs and replacements page.
+This includes damaged bins, lost or stolen bins, changing your bin size, or ordering a bin for your property.

 To request a printed copy you can call us on 9240 1111.

 Shared bins at multi-unit developments and apartment sites

 We provide shared bins for multi-unit and apartment sites across Moreland.
 These are for use by all residents at the site.
 Most shared recycling bins have 240L of capacity, double the size of the standard 120L recycling bins.
 One shared bin has the capacity to service 2 to 3 units.

 To ensure that everyone at a site can effectively use shared bins you need to:

 - Store the bins in a central location so that everyone can access the bins